87% of Blockchain Projects Die Before Production — 5 Gaps I Keep Seeing

 What happens when you skip it: every upgrade becomes a high-risk, all-hands event.
 Teams defer upgrades indefinitely, accumulating technical debt and security vulnerabilities until the network becomes unmaintainable.

-Citation capsule: IDC (2024) reports that organizations applying standard operational rigor — high availability, automated backups, RBAC, and monitoring — to blockchain infrastructure see 3.2x higher project survival rates compared to those that treat blockchain as a standalone experiment.
+Key finding: IDC (2024) reports that organizations applying standard operational rigor to blockchain infrastructure — including high availability, automated backups, role-based access control, and monitoring — see 3.2x higher project survival rates compared to those that treat blockchain as a standalone experiment.
+Infrastructure complexity accounts for 40-60% of total blockchain project costs, yet most enterprise budgets allocate under 15% to operations.

 Building blockchain infrastructure in-house means assembling a stack from raw components: Docker Compose or Kubernetes, custom scripts for certificate generation, manual node configuration, bespoke monitoring dashboards, and homegrown backup procedures.